ashish1294/PersonalWebsite/README.md

 Static Data in Database for the Site to work has been provided in the sql script.

-Please report errors / bugs if you find any
+Please report errors / bugs if you find any thankyou